Experiences & Amenities

 - See our Pet Policy.

-Ichetucknee Springs State Park invites you to come learn more about the 85-year history of the Florida Park Service and 50 + years of Ichetucknee history at a temporary exhibit at the Education Center.
+Ichetucknee Springs State Park invites you to come learn more about the 85-year history of the Florida Park Service and 50-plus years of Ichetucknee history at a temporary exhibit at the education center.
 After a long day of tubing on the beautiful waters of the Ichetucknee River, come in for a break to see how our new display shows why and how the Florida Park Service has protected this gem and others for generations.
-See snap shots of the family-favorite head springs from the 1950s to current day as the unspoiled attraction that draws visitors from all over the globe to come swim, snorkel and relax.
+See snapshots of the family-favorite head springs from the 1950s to current day as the unspoiled attraction that draws visitors from all over the globe to come swim, snorkel and relax.